-Letter Grade Adjectival Rating Numeric Range Definition Award-Fee Pool Available To Be Earned F Unsatisfactory 0.7-0 Contractor has failed to meet Goals and Objectives and overall cost, schedule and technical performance requirements of the contract in the aggregate as defined and measured in the PEMP for the award-fee evaluation period.
+Letter Adjectival Numeric Definition Award-Fee Pool Available To Be Grade Rating Range Zeimuoi.
+Earned D Unsatisfactory 1.0-0.8 Contractor has failed to meet Goals and Objectives and overall cost, schedule and technical performance requirements of the contract in the aggregate as defined and measured in the PEMP for the award-fee evaluation period.
+Most or all expectations as set within Performance Objectives identified for Goals are not met and/or other major deficiencies are identified that have adversely impacted the Goal or the mission of the Laboratory.
+0% F Unsatisfactory 0.7-0 Contractor has failed to meet Goals and Objectives and overall cost, schedule and technical performance requirements of the contract in the aggregate as defined and measured in the PEMP for the award-fee evaluation period.
 However, most or all expectations as set within Performance Objectives identified for Goals are not met and/or other major deficiencies are identified that have a significant, adverse impact on both the Goal and the mission of the Laboratory.
 0%